 Boozehounds

-If you want more Coachella Valley intel, the Indio local gems guide covers the other end of the valley.
+For more Coachella Valley intel, the Indio local gems guide covers the other end of the valley.
 Different energy, just as worth knowing.
+And if you're still deciding where to stay: The Sundune is exactly what it sounds like.